MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 > [!IMPORTANT]
 > When this policy is configured, it overrides the original InternetExplorerIntegrationSiteList policy.

-### Manage site list contents on the M365 Admin Center
+### Manage site list contents on the Microsoft 365 Admin Center

 IT admins can create a new list or import an existing site list into the Microsoft Edge site lists experience.
 They can add, edit, delete site list contents, and view comment history to track changes to individual entries.
 The next section explains how to set up the Admin Center for Microsoft 365.

 ## Admin Center set up

-Before you complete the steps to set up the Admin Center you must opt in to the public preview.
+Before you complete the steps to set up the Admin Center, you must opt in to the public preview.

 ### Opt in to public preview

-While in public preview, you need to opt-in to view preview experiences in the M365 Admin Center.
+While in public preview, you need to opt-in to view preview experiences in the Microsoft 365 Admin Center.
 You must be a global admin in Microsoft 365 to opt in.

 Use the following steps to change how your organization receives Microsoft 365 updates.